 I am an integrative, private counsellor working near Chesterfield, this means I can tailor the counselling to suit my clients' needs, personalising the service I give.
 I offer down to earth counselling in a non judgemental, confidential environment with sessions available on weekday evenings from 5.30pm and also Saturday morning sessions subject to availability.

-I work extensively with bereavement, anger, stress, anxiety, phobias (in particular related to anxiety and social situations); I also work with couples and the problems encountered in relationships, providing an environment where subjects can be talked about which are maybe too difficult without a third person to help both people find the middle ground.
-I do short or long term work depending on the needs of the client and their problems.
+I work extensively with bereavement, anger, stress, anxiety, phobias (in particular related to anxiety and social situations), I do short or long term work depending on the needs of the client and their problems.

-You will have control through the all the sessions, how often you want to attend, what is discussed, especially important if what is being talked about is very painful and even whether you talk.
+You will have control through the all the sessions, how often you want to attend, what is discussed, especially important if what is being talked about is very painful.
+If you just want to sit in silence and relax then that is possible as well.

-I am a member of the BACP and work within the code of ethics.
+I am a member of the BACP and work within the code of ethics and am currently following their advice in relation to Covid-19.

 I have worked both privately and within a counselling service prior to moving home to Derbyshire in 2009, working with clients of all ages and with all types of problems including grief, loss, anger management, relationship issues, anxiety and stress.
 Before I trained as a counsellor I was a General Manager within a visitor attractions company, it was a very complex and stressful job, but has provided me with a keen insight into work related stress and anxiety as I struggled myself to keep up.
 This is in part the reason I became a counsellor.